kenstoyama/JNplots/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 6 notes ✖

-## About notes:
+## About notes

-# Three of them correspond to this being a new submission.
-One note ("...no
-# command 'tidy' found") is obtained when testing with rhub on Ubuntu and is,
-# as far as I know, caused by problems with the testing platform.
-The two notes
-# obtained when testing on the Windows server seem to be common and also caused
-# by an issue with rhub
+Three of them correspond to this being a new submission.
+One note ("...no command 'tidy' found") is obtained when testing with rhub on Ubuntu and is, as far as I know, caused by problems with the testing platform.
+The two notes obtained when testing on the Windows server seem to be common and also caused by an issue with rhub